-Traditional products and where to buy them.
-Replacements of Chilean ingredients living abroad.
+Traditional products explained, and where to buy them in the USA—replacements of Chilean ingredients living abroad.

 If you have any information, leave it in the comments, and I will add it.
-This list of replacements for Chilean ingredients living abroad is updated periodically with your comments and suggestions.
+Your comments and suggestions help me periodically update this list of replacements for Chilean ingredients living abroad.
 Thank you.

 Aliño Completo: You can’t buy here in the USA.